aditya-jaishankar/aditya-jaishankar.github.io/_coursenotes/CFDpython.md

 \end{align}
 $$

-along with the intial and boundary conditions given in Equation \eqref{eqn:ICs}.
+along with the initial and boundary conditions given in Equation \eqref{eqn:ICs}.
 Because this is a straightforward implementation of steps 2 and 3 in a single equation, we omit any detailed analysis and move on to step 5.

 ## Step 5: 2-D Linear Convection